Rod Barnes: Head coaching career

 When Evans departed for Arizona State University in 1998, Barnes was promoted to head coach of Ole Miss.
 Barnes coached them for eight seasons, building a 141–109 record.
 In his first year, Barnes tallied Ole Miss' first-ever NCAA Tournament win.
 The Rebels had been one of the few longstanding members of a "power conference" to have never won an NCAA Tournament game.
 He was named 2001 Naismith College Coach of the Year and the 2001 SEC Coach of the Year after leading Ole Miss to a school-record 27-win season in 2000–01 which included a trip to the Sweet Sixteen round of the NCAA Men's Division I Basketball Championship—the deepest NCAA tournament run in school history.

 However, Barnes would only garner one other winning season after the Sweet 16 appearance.
 He was fired after the 2005–06 season in which Ole Miss started 13–3 but lost 13 of their last 14 games.
 Barnes served as an assistant coach at the Oklahoma during the 2006–07 season.

 On March 19, 2007, Barnes was hired as the head coach of the men's basketball team at Georgia State University of the NCAA Division I's Colonial Athletic Association.
 On February 26, 2011, it was announced that Barnes would not return as head coach at Georgia State.
 On March 30, 2011 Rod Barnes was named head men's basketball coach at Cal State Bakersfield.

 In his fifth season in Bakersfield, Barnes led the Roadrunners to the programs' first appearance in the NCAA Men's Division I Basketball Championship.
 CSUB earned its berth with a buzzer-beating victory over New Mexico State in the finals of the Western Athletic Conference Tournament.
 Barnes's squad fell to Oklahoma in the first round of the NCAA Tournament, but he earned a five-year contract extension at the end of the campaign.
 He was also named a finalist for the Ben Jobe Award, given annually to the top minority coach in NCAA Division I Men's Basketball.

+Barnes suddenly resigned from his position at Bakersfield on September 24, 2025, following allegations against former assistant coach Kevin Mays.